CivML-PolyMtl/OpenIPDM/README.md

 ## Acknowledgments

-- This project is funded by the Transportation Ministry of Quebec Province (MTQ), Canada.
+- The funding for this project is provided by the Transportation Ministry of Quebec Province (MTQ), Canada.

 - Some parts of the project have greatly benefited from existing work: